 In a typical notification flow:

-- Business service (e.g., payment processor) calls Notification API
+- Business service (e.g., payment processor) calls the Notification API.

-- API Gateway validates request, assigns unique notification ID, returns 202 Accepted
+- API Gateway validates the request, assigns a unique notification ID, and returns 202 Accepted.

-For teams building notification systems, this architecture provides reliability and scale.
-However, building and maintaining this infrastructure is complex and time-consuming.
-MagicBell's notification infrastructure handles all of these components out-of-the-box, letting you focus on your core product instead of notification plumbing.
+For teams building notification systems, this setup provides reliability and scale.
+But building it all is complex and slow.
+MagicBell's notification infrastructure handles these components out-of-the-box.
+Focus on your core product instead of notification plumbing.

 Essential Design Patterns